 This can be a work in progress.
 Sit back and make it a ritual.
 Put on your favorite Spotify playlist, light a candle, and get started!
 Sometimes I even like to take 5 minutes to free write.
 Don’t overthink things, just write down any intentions that come to mind for the new year.
 This way, you can go into your vision board planning with a clear mind.

 When making a vision board, you have a couple of options on how to start.
 Many people will focus on finding photos in specific categories such as health, relationships, travel, finance, etc.

 I personally like to scroll through Pinterest and find photos that inspire me.
 I’m not just looking for photos that are pretty, but photos that move me emotionally and spiritually.
 If you’re feeling stuck, you can search words like “travel” to get started.

 I like to add the word “aesthetic” into my search as well to find the most curated photos.

 3. Put The Vision Board Together

-There are many programs that work great for collages but Microsoft Powerpoint is my favorite!
+There are many programs that work great for collages but Canva and Google Slides are my favorite!
 Both are very easy to use, you can simply screenshot the photos you want to include and drag the files onto a new slide.
 Once you have all of your photos in, play with the arrangement.

 What inspires you?
 You can sort by color, category, or keep it random.
 This part is up to you and your vision.